 In any case, the level of uncertainty is continuing to increase even as consumer prosperity overlaps into the new century, reacting against the undoubted brilliance of the recent industrial era.
 However, the mainly qualitative evidence available to date suggests that SP within organizations is an activity of a minority (Feghhi farahmand, 2002, 254).
+This survey should be sponsored by the top management to send a clear message throughout the organization that quality is linked to customer satisfaction and the senior executives should then present the results to all employees that detailed strategies for improving customer satisfaction can be devised and communicated.

 There may be a number of reasons for the lack of SP.
-Historically the typical economic stimulation has tended not to have pursued higher levels of education level or to take formal economical organization training.
-Hence there are two possible reasons why economic stimulation tend not to plan (Chell, 1991, et al, 167) that they are emotionally unsuited to it.
+Historically the typical forecasting business activity has tended not to have pursued higher levels of education level or to take formal foreground processing training.
+Hence there are two possible reasons why forecasting business activity tends not to plan (Chell, 1991, et al, 167) that they are emotionally unsuited to it.
 They think and act intuitively and they are simply unaware of the various tools which would enable them to plan systematically.

-A further constraint, likely to restrict economical organization stabilization by economic stimulation, is that they may not have sufficient financial information to prepare a formal plan.
-A lack of formal economical organization stabilization planning may also relate to the fact that small organizations are just too busy surviving to take time out to plan ahead whilst others might argue the environment (Ledoux, 1993, 215; Ledoux, 1994, 15).
-A lack of formal economical organization stabilization among organizations does not necessarily mean that organization is badly managed.
-It does, however, suggest that economic stimulation miss out on the opportunity to consider the overall direction of the economical organization and management decisions may be made on the basis of poor information (Curran, et al, 1994, 39; Feghhi farahmand, 2009, 102; Stutely, 2002, 43).
-The characteristics of the organization and economic stimulation and also organizations strategies hereafter termed economical organization stabilization, influencing facilitator manager's behavior which might be used to inform analysis of the determinants of economical organization stabilization in organizations.
-Organization characteristics were controlled out of analysis in order to focus our attention on the economic stimulation and economical organization stabilization variables.
+A further constraint, likely to restrict foreground processing formulation by forecasting business activity, is that they may not have sufficient financial information to prepare a formal plan.
+A lack of formal foreground processing formulation planning may also relate to the fact that small organizations are just too busy surviving to take time out to plan ahead whilst others might argue the environment (Ledoux, 1993, 215; Ledoux, 1994, 15).
+A lack of formal foreground processing formulation among organizations does not necessarily mean that organization is badly managed.
+It does, however, suggest that forecasting business activity miss out on the opportunity to consider the overall direction of the foreground processing and management decisions may be made on the basis of poor information (Curran, et al, 1994, 39; Feghhi farahmand, 2009, 102; Stutely, 2002, 43; Watts & et al, 2003, p 197).